 - the thermostat’s animated features are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

-If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

-ATTENTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)
+ATTENTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

-After about 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
-If the unit has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
+After roughly 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
+If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has completed the restart, plug it back in to fully charge.
 After another hour of charging, unhook the Nest Thermostat and restore it to its base.

-Also, do not let this occurrence worry you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is really saving money for you every day.
-When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
+Also, do not let this matter worry you about your Nest’s reliability.
+By owning and properly operating Nest, your thermostat is really saving money for you daily.
+When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.